 What is programming for Deep Brain Stimulation (DBS)?

 The battery that is placed below the skin in the chest is programmable.
 It can be programmed using a wireless programmer.

-The doctor can use a hand held device to change various parameters of stimulation including:
+The doctor can use a handheld device to change various parameters of stimulation, including:

-1. The exact location that is getting stimulation.
+1. The exact location getting stimulation.

-2. The strength of stimulation.
+2. The strength of the stimulus.